 - Editorials: Written by the Editorial Board or solicited by the Editor-in-Chief.

 - Reviews: Narrative reviews of topics under the scope of the Journal.
-Reviews require a pre-submission inquiry addressed to the Editor-in-Chief.
+Reviews require a pre-submission inquiry addressed to the Editor-in-Chief, including a detailed explanation why you are an expert in the topic of the review (including previously published articles).
 Systematic reviews are considered Original Research Articles.

 - Original research articles: Presenting the results of an original research recently performed.
 A structured abstract is required.
 This category includes full articles and short reports.